 - Mix the extra sugar and cinnamon together in a small bowl.

 - Going one muffin at a time, using the pastry brush, brush the muffin top with the melted butter and then invert the muffin to dip the melted top into the sugar and cinnamon mixture.

-- For extra sparkle and crunch, sprinkle on sparkling sugar while the muffin is still “wet” from the melted butter.
+- Sprinkle sparkling sugar while the muffin is still “wet” from the melted butter.

 Enjoy!
 And let me know what your favorite mix ins are for your muffins!

 - Bake 6″ layer cakes using cake mix